Cologne's Historical Churches Walking Tour, Cologne

 The church's middle aisle features frescoes on the upper choir, which were damaged during World War II.
 Although they are difficult to see clearly, the original arched wooden roof still remains.
 The tympanum, which dates back to 1160, is part of the museum's collection and can be viewed from the north entrance.

-The history of the St. Cecilia's Church dates back to the 9th century when a women's home of the same name was founded on the site during the reign of Archbishop Willibert in 870-888.
+The history of the Saint Cecilia's Church dates back to the 9th century when a women's home of the same name was founded on the site during the reign of Archbishop Willibert in 870-888.
 The original church was built on the ruins of a prior Roman bath.
 The church was later renovated in the 12th century to suit a Romanesque style.

 In the late 15th century, the church's interior was renovated using resources originally designated for another church.
 During the 19th century, the main entrance was changed and given a new entry in the Neo-Romantic style.
 Although it remains on site, it is now walled up to accommodate the Schnütgen Museum, which is currently housed in the church.

-For a time, the St. Cecilia's Church was also adjacent to the first hospital in Cologne, where it served as a chapel.
+For a time, the Saint Cecilia's Church was also adjacent to the first hospital in Cologne, where it served as a chapel.
 The hospital is no longer present, and the church now stands next to the Rautenstrauch-Joest Museum.

 4